Up to 60% off sofas & mattresses — limited‑time deals.

 What if I love deep lounge seating?

-Choose depth intentionally and plan on lumbar support so you can sit back comfortably.
+Choose depth intentionally and plan for lumbar support if you want a more lounge-forward sit.

 Can a sectional be classic?

-Yes, if the arms, back, and base follow classic proportions and the shape isn’t overly gimmicky.
+Yes, if the arms, back, and base still follow classic proportions and the shape does not lean too gimmicky.

 Do classic sofas have to be formal?